eegg/school-policies-and-procedures/src/health-and-safety.rst

 * We have a schedule for cleaning resources and equipment, dressing-up clothes and furnishings.
 * The toilet area has a high standard of hygiene including hand washing and drying facilities and the disposal of nappies.

-We implement good hygiene practices by:
+We implement good hygiene practises by:

 * cleaning tables between activities;
 * cleaning toilets regularly;